nikhilgowda25/CouterCoucher/README.md

 ## Features

 - Detailed Description Of Each Product
-- Seperate sestion for Men and Women with sorting and filtering options
+- Seperate section for Men and Women with sorting and filtering options
 - Add functionality to card, with desired quantity of each product
 - Increase or decrease the quantity, as well as delete the item from the card